 - Lance has a pretty badass one in Brain Dead 13 when entering Dr. Neurosis's quarters.

-- To elaborate, it starts with the heavy, who gets the scout to join in, then the engineer comes with two shotguns and gives one the heavy.
-They catch the demoman and soldier playing cards and offer one of the shotguns to them, a sign of peace.
-While the 5 power walk, the medic comes in.
+- To elaborate, it starts with the Heavy, who gets the Scout to join in, then the Engineer comes with two shotguns and gives one the Heavy.
+They catch the Demoman and Soldier playing cards and offer one of the shotguns to them, a sign of peace.
+While the five power walk, the Medic comes in.
 In short, the entire video is one long power walk.